paudetseis/PyRaysum/README.md

 allowing the possibility of anisotropy in the layers.
 Incident P and S waves are supported.

-Although a trimmed down version of the original Fortran code is supplied with `PyRaysum`, you can find the original version [here](https://home.cc.umanitoba.ca/~frederik/Software/).
+`PyRaysum` is a Python wrapper around the Fortran software `Raysum`, originally developed by [Andrew Frederiksen](https://umanitoba.ca/faculties/environment/departments/geo_sciences/research_facilities/AndrewFrederiksen.html).
+Although a trimmed down version of the Fortran code is supplied with `PyRaysum`, you can find the original version [here](https://home.cc.umanitoba.ca/~frederik/Software/).

 ### Dependencies